Cardiovascular risk

 Low risk = Asymptomatic and < 2 risk factors*.
 There is a low risk for Cardiac issues and risks when engaging in physical exercise.
 But remember to always take any new signs and symptoms of risk factors seriously.

 Moderate risk = Asymptomatic ≥ 2 risk factors*.
-There’s an elevated risk of CVD and exercise according to a physical exercise recipe is recommended for increased health and lowered risk.
+There’s an elevated risk of CVD and exercise according to the physical exercise recipe is recommended for increased health and lowered risk.
 Physical exercise recipe will maximize the benefits of regular exercise and minimize the risks.

 Risk factors and symptoms